 In the Primary School, students may work with a reading specialist or speech/language pathologist.
 Support is provided individually, in small groups, or in the classroom.
 Specialists closely monitor the progress of each child, providing intervention as needed.
-After formal assessment, some students participate in specialized reading programs such as Orton-Gillingham, RAVE-O, or Lindamood Bell (Visualizing and Verbalizing).
+After formal assessment, some students participate in specialized reading programs such as Wilson, RAVE-O, or Visualizing and Verbalizing.
 Formal speech and language evaluations may be conducted in the area of articulation and/or expressive and receptive language.
-Support from speech and language specialists is available during school hours.
+Speech and language support is available during school hours.

 In the Lower School, children requiring specialized reading support have an opportunity to work with a trained reading specialist either individually or in a small group.
-In addition, learning specialists are available to work in the classroom and with small groups.
-Some students with diagnosed learning differences qualify for 1:1 academic support, which can be provided by the learning specialist for an additional school fee.
-Our specialists are trained in Orton-Gillingham, RAVE-O, Read Naturally, Lindamood Bell, and utilize various executive function strategies.
+Our reading specialist is trained in Orton-Gillingham, Wilson, RAVE-O, and Read Naturally.
+In addition, the learning specialist is available to work in the classroom and with small groups.
+Some students with diagnosed learning differences qualify for additional 1:1 academic support, which can be provided by the learning specialist for an additional school fee.

-In the Upper School, varied levels of support based on students’ needs is provided.
-Fay’s Learning Center is staffed by qualified learning specialists and/or content area teachers to address the needs of students who, due to their varied learning styles, pace of learning, or educational backgrounds, may require short-term academic support to perform to their fullest potential.
-In place of traditional study hall periods, students may be placed in the Learning Center for additional oversight and small group support.
+In the Upper School, we provide varied levels of support based on students’ needs.
+Fay’s Learning Center is a multi-sensory setting staffed by qualified learning specialists to address the needs of any students who, due to their varied learning styles, pace of learning, or educational backgrounds, may require short-term academic support to perform to their fullest potential.
+In place of traditional study hall periods, students may be placed in the Learning Center for additional oversight and support.
 Specialists share specific strategies and tools that become part of a child’s intellectual repertoire.
 Such support may include developing and strengthening organizational skills, teaching how to plan and complete a long-term assignment or project, or bolstering math and writing skills.
 The Learning Center is available to any Upper School student who is referred for support or who requests additional support.